connexcs/docs/docs/anyedge/anyedge.md

 #### Compression
 Compression or Decompression can be enabled for Inbound and/or Outbound by selecting either "Compress Enabled (Deflate)", "Compress Enabled GZip" or "Decompress Enabled".
 There are additional flags to control how data must be compressed.

+### Registration Proxy
+Having high availability with registrations ensures that you will always have an IP address which matches the hole punched when the UAC registers.
+Unlike other high availability setups, **AnyEdge** ensures that standard NAT hole-punching can work with UAC > UAS calls/messages after the end point that the UAC connects to, fails.

+### Outbound Proxy
+If you have a pool of multiple servers, you can proxy your communications via **AnyEdge**, allowing for a single IP address to communicate externally.